Kenneth O'Donnell: Career

 After serving as a presidential aide to Lyndon Johnson until early 1965, O'Donnell resigned in order to try to win the Democratic nomination for Governor of Massachusetts in 1966.
 However, he lost by 64,000 votes to Edward McCormack in a race that was much closer than the polls had predicted.
 In 1968, he served as campaign manager for Robert Kennedy in his bid for the presidency.

-Robert Kennedy's assassination in Los Angeles on June 5, 1968, was a more devastating blow to O'Donnell than the assassination of President Kennedy five years earlier.
+Robert Kennedy's assassination in Los Angeles on June 5, 1968, was more devastating to O'Donnell than the assassination of President Kennedy five years earlier.
 He soon joined, as did many others in Kennedy's campaign, Hubert Humphrey's presidential campaign, serving as campaign manager.
 In 1970, he made another attempt to win the Democratic nomination for governor, but finished fourth in a field of four Democrats, with just nine percent of the vote.

 In 1972, O'Donnell and David Powers co-authored a book about President Kennedy,"Johnny We Hardly Knew Ye": Memories of John Fitzgerald Kennedy.

 Marriages and children

 While at Harvard, O'Donnell married Helen Sullivan in 1947.
 They had five children: Kenneth Jr., twins Kathleen and Kevin, Mark and Helen.
 In January 1977, his wife Helen died of the effects of alcoholism.
-He remarried shortly after that to Asta Hanna Helga Steinfatt, a native of Germany.
+He remarried soon after that to Asta Hanna Helga Steinfatt, a native of Germany.
 O'Donnell died a few months later.

 Death

-In the years following the assassinations of President Kennedy and Robert Kennedy, O'Donnell grew increasingly depressed and began drinking heavily.
+During the years after the assassinations of President Kennedy and Robert Kennedy, O'Donnell reportedly became increasingly depressed and began drinking alcohol heavily.